Roadrunners Are Fast, Focused, and Born to Run

 In 1949, a hapless, hungry Wile.
 E. Coyote began chasing an elusive and unbelievably fast roadrunner (Geococcyx californianus) in a series of Warner Brothers cartoons.
 That chase lasted for many years, and that poor coyote died many times right before our eyes as we giggled (we always knew he would get right back up due to some pretty ingenious writers).

-The truth is roadrunners are very fast, and although they are birds, they really don't fly that well, so they sprint along the ground most of the time searching for food - food like crickets, frogs, lizards, snakes and small birds.
+The truth is roadrunners are very fast, and although they are birds, they really don't fly that well (it appears as though their speed has been gained at the expense of their flight ability), so they sprint along the ground most of the time searching for food - food like crickets, frogs, lizards, snakes, and small birds.
 They also will eat scorpions, centipedes, and tarantulas, along with a multitude of other unsuspecting creatures.
+They have been found at elevations as high as 5,000 feet and as low as sea level, although they are found most often in open, flat areas where cacti grow.

 Some more truth to ponder is that Wile E. Coyote could have probably caught the roadrunner in the first episode, as a coyote is capable of speeds up to about 40 miles per hour but a roadrunner on its best day can only sprint up to about 20 miles per hour.
 That, however, would have ended the cartoon, so we remain grateful for the writers who took liberties with the details of the animals.
 I'm pretty sure the public's fascination with and love of roadrunners began when Wile E. Coyote was born in the Warner Brothers studios.